 Critics of litigation funding say the industry is incapable of policing itself and advocate for government intervention.
 Some states have banned the practice entirely.
 These same states are plaintiff-unfriendly, unlawfully applying maintenance, champerty, and barratry outdated doctrines that no longer apply to legal finance.

-By applying such laws that disadvantage plaintiffs in major need since lenders decide noy to invest in those jurisdictions.
-Furthermore, ceratin types of legislation indirectly gives insurance companies the upper hand since these plaintiffs going will have no other choice but to settle their case for less than what it is worth, many times fo catastrophic injuries or wrogful death.
+By applying such laws, it disadvantages plaintiffs in major need since lenders decide noy to invest in those jurisdictions.
+Furthermore, ceratin types of legislation indirectly gives insurance companies the upper hand since cash strapped victims will have no other choice but to settle their case for less than what it is worth, many times fo catastrophic injuries or wrogful death.

 Some experts argue that pre-settlement funding companies target people susceptible to manipulation with high interest rates.
-The landscape of such companies is changing, with many registered funding firms in many states and providing competitive rates to mantain business up.
+The landscape of such lenders is changing, with many registered funding firms in many states and providing competitive rates to mantain business up.

-Critics of legal funding fail to understand that a guaranteed pre-settlement funding payment does not exist because pre-settlement funding is a type of financing that does not rely on assets in case of default.
-This means pre-settlement funding carries a tremendous risk to the funder.
-This is why the interest is higher than traditional ‘recourse loans’.
+Critics of legal funding fail to understand that a guaranteed pre-settlement funding payment does not exist because, unlike banks, non-recourse funding is a type of financing that does not rely on assets in case of default.
+This means pre-settlement funding carries a tremendous risk to the lender.
+This is why the interest is higher than traditional financing.